webqit/oohtml/explainer.md

 </body>
 ```

-Within the script, the dependency chain is followed even when broken into local variables.
+On updating a variable, the dependency chain within the script is followed even when broken into local variables.
 Below, a change to `clock.currentTime` will still propagate through `variable1` and  `variable2`.
 (While the first and last statements in the script are left untouched, as expected.)

 ```html
 <body>